joealfa/reviewer/dotnet.md

 }
 ```

-## HTTP Verbs, REST, RESTful, and API
-- **HTTP Verbs**: Methods like GET, POST, PUT, DELETE used in HTTP requests.
-- **REST (Representational State Transfer)**: An architectural style for designing networked applications.
-- **RESTful**: Refers to web services that adhere to REST principles.
-- **API (Application Programming Interface)**: A set of rules that allows different software entities to communicate with each other.

-## CRUD
-CRUD stands for Create, Read, Update, Delete - the four basic operations of persistent storage.

-## CQRS
-CQRS (Command Query Responsibility Segregation) is a pattern that separates read and write operations into different models.

-## CORS
-CORS (Cross-Origin Resource Sharing) is a mechanism that allows restricted resources on a web page to be requested from another domain.

-## DTO and POCO
-- **DTO (Data Transfer Object)**: An object that carries data between processes.
-- **POCO (Plain Old CLR Object)**: Simple objects created in .NET without any special attributes or behavior.

-## Microservices
-Microservices architecture involves designing an application as a collection of loosely coupled services, each implementing a specific business capability.

 ## Authorization and Authentication
 - **Authentication**: Verifying the identity of a user.
 - **Authorization**: Determining if a user has permission to perform an action.